CGJennings/se3docs/docs/dm-debugger.md

 > Depending on how you installed Strange Eons, you might not have an app icon.
 If all else fails, you can start the debugger manually.

 To *start the debugger manually*, use a command similar to the following in the Strange Eons installation directory.
-(The command should be similar to the command you use to start Strange Eons itself.)
+(The command should be [similar to a command you might use to start Strange Eons itself](um-install-other.md), but with `debugger` replacing `strangeeons`.)

 ```bash
 java -Xms64m -cp strange-eons.selibrary debugger